4 Writing your future

 - It is relatively easy to improve your written communication skills, simply by reading and writing more.
 Reading and writing deliberately every day, will significantly improve these skills.
 See the rest of this chapter for some simple exercises to get started with and:

-As a species, we’ve been writing stuff down for millenia in order to communicate with each other, see figure 4.6.
-If you stop to think about it, engineers and scientists spend a lot time communicating in writing.
+We have been writing stuff down for millenia in order to communicate with each other.
+If you stop to think about it, engineers and scientists spend a lot time communicating in writing, see figure 4.7.
 As well as engineering

 code, they also spend a significant amount of time engineering messages in natural languages like english.